Frequently Asked Questions

 Q. How do you determine who receives financial assistance?

-A. When determining which applicants will be granted financial aid, we consider a number of factors, including the applicant’s financial situation as well as how the applicant can contribute to the program.
-The latter is determined based on the written application and the interview.
+A. When determining which applicants will be granted financial assistance, we consider a number of factors, including the applicant’s financial situation as well as how the applicant can contribute to the program.
+The latter is determined based on the written application and the video.
 Please note that the ratio of applicants is quite high relative to the amount of financial aid available.

 5. Life at Summer School